INGREDIENT SPOTLIGHT: ROSE

-Now let’s explore the Phytochemistry of Roses.
+Now, let’s explore the Phytochemistry of Roses.
 Roses contain many of the major nutritional players that are key to skin health.
-They contain many water friendly nutrients as well as oil-friendly nutrients.
-This is why you’ll find them in our Elixirs as well as our Serums and Balms….
-To ensure that we are able to capture as many beneficial phytoconstituents as possible to benefit our skin.
+They contain water-friendly nutrients as well as oil-friendly nutrients.
+You will find them in our Elixirs as well as our Serums and Balms…. ensuring that we are able to capture as many beneficial phytoconstituents as possible to benefit your skin.

 B Vitamins: Do you often hear talk about Niacin as being an ingredient added to skin care products in order to reduce inflammation, boost hydration levels, and help protect our skin’s barrier?
 Well if you are using Roses in your skin care, then Niacin is present, along with all the other beneficial B’s and their helpful co-factors.

 Vitamin C: Vitamin C and all of its helpful flavonoids are ever present in both Rose petals and Rosehips.
 Vitamin C helps to repair and prevent sun damage.
-However, it is even stronger when it is in its whole plant form because it is more stable alongside its fellow antioxidants.
-Flavonoids also help to metabolize the C after it stabilizes free radicals
+However, it is even stronger when it is in its whole plant form because it is more stable alongside its fellow co-antioxidants.
+Flavonoids also help to metabolize the C after it stabilizes free radicals.

 ROSES FOR SKIN BARRIER HEALTH

-Roses also are incredible for skin barrier health.
+Roses also happen to be incredible for skin barrier health.
 Rose is such an interesting plant because it contains so many different nutrients that are specific to barrier restoration, such as B Vitamins, polysaccharides, as well as lipids and lipid soluble nutrients like Vitamin E and Palmitic Acid.

-It wouldn’t be an ingredient spotlight on Roses without sharing the Slow Beauty story behind our heirloom Roses themselves.
-Our Rose Petals found in this limited edition mask are grown exclusively for us by one of our most special farm partnerships!
+It wouldn’t be an ingredient spotlight on Roses without sharing the mindfully sourced beauty story behind our heirloom Roses themselves.
+Our Rose Petals found in this limited edition mask are grown exclusively for us by one of our most special farm partnerships.